 DuBOIS — A sewer tap fees resolution was rejected by the Sandy Township Supervisors at Monday’s municipal authority meeting but tabled at their regular meeting.

-During the municipal authority meeting, township Engineer Perry Bowser said, according to sewer service agreement with the city, the township is required to pay a tapping fee of $1,626 per EDU to the city for all new construction connecting to the city wastewater treatment plant but located within the township.
+During the municipal authority meeting, township Engineer Perry Bowser said, according to sewer service agreement with the City of DuBois, the township is required to pay a tapping fee of $1,626 per EDU to the city for all new construction connecting to the city wastewater treatment plant but located within the township.
 Existing structures are exempt from this tapping fee, the agreement states.

 The motion to accept the sewer tap fees resolution failed in a 2-3 vote.
 Voting in favor were supervisors Mark Sullivan and Kevin Salandra.
 Voting no were supervisors Jim Jeffers, who is chairman of the board, Andy Shenkle and Dave Sylvis.

 “I’m going to say nay at this time until we look into it a little more,” said Jeffers.

 “We’ve already agreed to it,” said Salandra, referring to the 30-year sewer service agreement between the city and the township.
 The agreement was effective Sept.
 1.

 “I was under the understanding that was the one fee and only fee,” said Jeffers.

 “If we don’t continue to charge our tap fee, we would have to pay out of our own fund,” said Bowser.

 The township’s tap fee is $1,330 plus the $50 application fee.

 “So we’re in essence raising our tap fee from $1,300 to $2,900 for any new construction; that I’m not in favor of,” said Sylvis.